pinouchon/snakejs/Readme.md

 Features:

-- Repop
-- Lives/deaths
+- Multiplayer
+- Player list with status
+- Resurection after you die
-- Kill streak
+- Kill streak and double kills (with dota sounds)
-- Rejoin
+- Rejoining
+- Admin mode (to start and end game)
 - Super sounds !
 - More to come later